 If you will notice the first recommendation is a 3 layer construction, the second is a 4 layer and so on.
 This speaks to durability as well as the life of the wader and also the price.

-Hodgeman makes good waders and for around $100.00 this is an excellent entry level wader.
+Hodgeman makes good waders and for less than a trip to the grocery store this is an excellent entry level wader.
 It’s a 3 layer breathable material with neoprene booties and comes with a wading belt, chest pocket, fleece hand warmers and more.
 If you’re on a budget, this is a good wader and comes in many sizes.
 It has a lot of features for the price and should last you tell it’s time to upgrade.
 This wader does have gravel guards but doesn’t have reinforced knee and lower leg guards.
 To purchase click the header or image.

 Simms G3 Guide Stocking foot Waders

-When you decide to go above and beyond and just want to buy a great pair of waders, the Simms G3 for about $500.00 is unreal.
+When you decide to go above and beyond and just want to buy a great pair of waders, the Simms G3.
+This wader is a little more but will last for a long time to come.
 The name, guide should tell you all you need to know.
 These are built to last for a long, long time, they are designed by fishing guides, made of 5 layer breathable Gore-Tex and made to last.
 The construction is fantastic and I love the lower leg protection.
 This is comfort in a wader and it has all the extras you want and need, the micro fleece hand warming pocket, front utility pocket, comfortable back to front suspenders as well as wading belt, etc. They are lightweight and come in sizes for everyone.
 These fly fishing waders have it all.
 To purchase these waders visit our friends @ Fish West.

 Just remember, when purchasing fly fishing waders, get what you are comfortable with.
 It may make sense to buy the less expensive wader when you know that you may have to purchase a new pair in a few years.
 Even if you have to replace them every two years, you’re only spending about $50.00 a year.
 However, If you are going to be using the waders a lot within a year, think about the higher end waders.
 Also remember, that if it’s really cold a nice pair of thermals under your waders makes a big difference.